 The brighter period of the year lasts for 5.9 months, from April 2 to September 30, with an average daily incident shortwave energy per square meter above 4.9 kWh.
-The brightest day of the year is July 11, with an average of 5.5 kWh.
+The brightest month of the year in Taipei is July, with an average of 5.4 kWh.

 The darker period of the year lasts for 2.6 months, from November 22 to February 9, with an average daily incident shortwave energy per square meter below 3.2 kWh.
-The darkest day of the year is December 25, with an average of 2.7 kWh.
+The darkest month of the year in Taipei is December, with an average of 2.8 kWh.

 The topography within 2 miles of Taipei contains only modest variations in elevation, with a maximum elevation change of 174 feet and an average elevation above sea level of 45 feet.
 Within 10 miles contains only modest variations in elevation (3,678 feet).
 Within 50 miles also contains extreme variations in elevation (12,772 feet).

 The area within 2 miles of Taipei is covered by artificial surfaces (93%), within 10 miles by trees (52%) and artificial surfaces (27%), and within 50 miles by water (75%) and trees (19%).